Bauhaus Dessau Celebrates Centennial Amid Far-right Attacks | LatestLY

-The Bauhaus is celebrating its centennial with a focus on sustainable building as Germany's far-right political party uses the anniversary to attack the movement.The Bauhaus was arguably the world's most influential art, architecture and design movement, and in 2025 is celebrating a century since it moved from Weimar to the city of Dessau.
+The Bauhaus in Dessau is marking its 100th year with a focus on sustainable building as Germany's far-right AfD party uses the anniversary to attack the movement.The Bauhaus was arguably the world's most influential art, architecture and design movement, and in 2025 is celebrating a century since it moved from Weimar to the city of Dessau.

 But even before it kicked off the centennial event dubbed "To the Core.
 Bauhaus Dessau 100," the legendary modernist institution was already making headlines.